BenediktSchackenberg/gametest/README.md

 A small demo game using Pygame.
 It draws a pixel forest and some helicopters that fly back and forth.
 A simple player character can now run through the forest while dropping quips in the style of Christoph Gröner.

-No external assets are required.
+Optionally, you can add a sprite named `Pixel-Art Geschäftsmann im Anzug.png` in the game directory.
+If present, it will be used as the player's image.
+The file itself is not included in this repository.
+You can download a suitable image from an external source (for example:
+`https://example.com/pixel-art-businessman.png`) and place it next to `main.py`.

 ## Requirements